Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Line of sight (geoelement)/README.md

 ## How it works

 1. Instantiate an `AGSAnalysisOverlay` and add it to the `AGSSceneView`'s analysis overlays collection.
-2. Instantiate an `AGSGeoElementLineOfSight`, passing in observer and target `AGSGeoElement`s (features or graphics).
-Add the line of sight to the analysis overlay's analyses collection.
+2. Instantiate an `AGSGeoElementLineOfSight`, passing in an `AGSGeoElement` (feature or graphic) for both the observer and the target.
+Add the line of sight to the analysis overlay's `analyses` array.
 3. To get the target visibility when it changes, observe the target visibility changing on the `AGSGeoElementLineOfSight` instance.

 ## Relevant API